thosgood/this-weeks-finds/markdown/101-151/week115.md

 string theory!
 I'll eventually try to say a bit about how that works, too.

-Okay\.... now I'll start listing concepts and tools, starting with the more fundamental ones and then working my way up.
+Okay.... now I'll start listing concepts and tools, starting with the more fundamental ones and then working my way up.
 This will probably only make sense if you've got plenty of that commodity known as "mathematical sophistication".
 So put on some Coltrane, make yourself